-The WRF/CMAQ to EPIC tool is used to generate EPIC daily weather and, if the option is selected, N deposition input files to be used in EPIC application simulations.
+The WRF/CMAQ-to-EPIC tool is used to generate EPIC daily weather data and, if the option is selected, N deposition input files to be used in EPIC application simulations.
 The tool reads EPIC grid cell information stored in the EPICSites_Info.csv file generated using the previous tool.
-The WRF/CMAQ to EPIC tool was also developed in the SA Raster Tools system.
 It extracts EPIC daily weather input data from WRF simulation output.
-There are three options currently available for the inclusion of daily atmospheric data: (1) no deposition, (2) the original EPIC default (assumes a constant N concentration of 0.8 ppm in precipitation and no dry deposition), and (3) CMAQ hourly output files (DRYDEP, WETDEP1) from a previous CMAQ run (unidirectional or bidirectional).
-(In the future, a fourth option will be added that provides a field of daily multiyear average wet and dry speciated CMAQ atmospheric deposition.)
+There are three options currently available for the inclusion of daily atmospheric data: (1) no N deposition, (2) the original EPIC default (assumes a constant N concentration of 0.8 ppm in precipitation and no dry deposition), and (3) CMAQ hourly output files (DRYDEP, WETDEP1) from a previous CMAQ run (unidirectional or bidirectional).
 In the vicinity of areas receiving significant atmospheric dry deposition, such as areas immediately surrounding large animal feeding operations, this information can impact EPIC biogeochemistry and subsequent estimates of plant N application needs.
-If speciated N deposition is available, oxidized wet and dry deposition are assumed to enter the EPIC soil nitrate pool and reduced wet and dry deposition is assumed to enter the EPIC soil ammonium pool.
-The MCIP and CMAQ domains have to be the same as the domain defined in the EPIC scenario.
-Figure 10 demonstrates this tool interface as used for the test_case scenario.
+If speciated N deposition is available, oxidized wet and dry deposition are assumed to enter the EPIC soil nitrate pool, and reduced wet and dry deposition is assumed to enter the EPIC soil ammonium pool.
+If CMAQ hourly output files are used, the MCIP and CMAQ domains must be the same as the domain defined in the EPIC scenario.
+Figure 10 shows this tool interface as used for the test_case scenario.